-By the way, naan bread is very popular in Mamak food stalls in Malaysia.
+Naan bread is also very popular in the Mamak food stalls of Malaysia.
 A century ago, the Mamak community, a group of Tamil Muslim origin, emigrated from South India to the Malay Peninsula and various other locations in Southeast Asia.
 They started opening food stalls across the region, which are now among the most popular food stalls in Malaysia and Singapore.

 - 2 cups all-purpose flour, plus more for kneading

 - 1 tablespoon active yeast

 - 1 egg

 - 1 teaspoon salt